 - Catalyze implementation of research-based instructional practices in rural grades 6-8 mathematics classrooms.

-Regional in-person one-day meetings of RANGE teams focused on building community, reflecting on prior work, and planning for Fall.
+Regional in-person one-day meetings of RANGE teams focused on sharing and collaboration.

 RANGE Project Materials